OleksiiDubovyk/nfk_timing/README.md

 # nfk_timing
-The dataset for the paper "The influence of time-of-day on estimates of taxonomic versus functional diversity in avian communities" submitted to Bird Study journal
+The dataset for the paper "The influence of time-of-day on estimates of taxonomic versus functional diversity in avian communities" published in Bird Study.

 The dataset contains the following columns: